philipwalton/private-parts/README.md

 The first step is to create the key.
 Make sure to pay attention to the scope you're in.
 If you're in the browser, make sure you don't accidentally expose the key to the global scope.

 The second step is to use the key to get and set properties.
 Any time you want a property to be private, use the key to set that property on the private instance.
-Since it's actually private, you'll need to create getters and setters to access it.
+Since it's actually private, you'll need to create getters and setters to access it from any public scope.

 ```javascript
 var _ = require('private-parts').createKey();